kimenyu/tutorial-snapshot/README.md

 Skills
 My skills include:

-Data analysis
+Data analysis,
-Python programming
+Python programming,
-Software engineering
+Software engineering,
-Machine learning
-Data visualization
+Data visualization,
-SQL
-Git
+SQL,
+Git.
 Contact

-If you would like to get in touch with me to discuss potential projects or opportunities, please feel free to reach out to me through my email: njorogejosephkimenyu@gmail.com.
+If you would like to get in touch with me to discuss potential projects or opportunities, please feel free to reach out to me through my email: njorogekimenyu@gmail.com.

-- 👋 Hi, I’m @kimenyu
-- 👀 I’m interested in Data Analysis and Software Enin
-- 🌱 I’m currently learning Data science
-- - 📫 How to reach me via email njorogekimenyu@gmail.com, on twitter @njorogekimenyu and on LinkedIn Joseph Njoroge
+ 📫 How to reach me via email njorogekimenyu@gmail.com, on twitter @njorogekimenyu and on LinkedIn Joseph Njoroge

 <!---
 kimenyu/kimenyu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.